-If you're looking for a bit of adventure, university might not automatically spring to mind (or at least not in the way we’re talking about).
-But adventure seekers, take note.
-At LJMU students are given a once in a lifetime opportunity to venture out into the wilds of Tanzania to study monkeys and apes in their natural habitat.
-With all costs covered by the University, students of the MSc in Primate Behaviour and Conservation programme can carry out their own research at the Ugalla Primate Project.
+At LJMU, students of the MSc in Primate Behaviour and Conservation programme are given a once in a lifetime opportunity to venture into the wilds of Tanzania* to study monkeys and apes in their natural habitat with the Greater Mahale Ecosystem Research and Conservation Project (GMERC).
 The research project is co-directed by Dr Alex Piel, lecturer in Animal Behaviour, and focuses on primates living in western Tanzania.
 The region is particularly important as its dry, mosaic environment is similar to what our early ancestors would have lived in.
 By studying, in particular, the chimpanzees’ adaptations to this environment we can understand our own origins; the apes and the habitat provide a useful model to reconstruct our past.

 Still, it’s not for the faint hearted.
 Situated 70km from the nearest village, the research station is equipped with only the most basic of accommodation (canvas tents, open fire cooking, solar power).
 Last year’s group had to adapt quickly to ‘getting back to nature’, so not just coping without Facebook, but living without running water, on a limited diet, sleeping in a tent and trudging along difficult terrain.
 None of this seemed to faze the students as the idea of waking up each day surrounded by wild animals, a breathtaking landscape, friendly people, new experiences and a welcoming camp, outweighed any of the challenges they faced.

 GMERC camp.
 Credit: GMERC/Marian Polak/Jan Hosek